dmitryleskov/stream-hygiene/part1.md

     a forwarder method generated by the compiler, even if the caller is a member of the same trait.
-    The forwarder method will hold a reference to the entire stream, that is, unless passed as a by-name parameter.
+    The forwarder method will hold a reference to the entire stream, that is, unless the stream is passed as a by-name parameter.

     Example: